-Dana Newman gradually became better known, and received more and more offers: she produced English learning videos for the Bavarian Broadcasting Corporation, moderated events, ran video workshops, and hosted the ‘Germany, what goes?’ podcast on the Alumniportal Deutschland portal.
+Dana Newman gradually became better known, and received more and more offers: she produced English learning videos for the Bavarian Broadcasting Corporation, moderated events, ran video workshops, and hosted the ‘’ podcast on the Alumniportal Deutschland portal.
 In 2018, she wrote the book entitled ‘You go me on the cookie!’ about the oddities of the German language.

 ‘Change is very important to me as a creative person.
 Every day when I wake up there can be a new exciting offer in my inbox’, relates Newman, who enjoyed being in the spotlight even as a child.
 One further advantage of self-employment: ‘I decide myself when to start working and when to stop, I can work on a Saturday and take the Monday off instead.’
 Albeit there are some major disadvantages to being self-employed rather than having a permanent position, especially in Germany.
 ‘There’s loads of paperwork to be completed, which is definitely not my thing.
 In a permanent position, all you have to do is sign an employment contract.
 I, on the other hand, have to repeatedly conclude new contracts with various different employers – and legal German really is a major challenge!’